sini/nixkraken/docs/src/contrib/modules.md

 As noted earlier, most GitKraken settings are per-profile.
 The [`profiles` module][repo-profiles-module] manages both the default profile and additional profiles.

 The default profile is identified via an internal option `isDefault`.
-It uses GitKraken’s fixed identifier and sources its name and avatar from the root options `defaultProfile.name` and `defaultProfile.icon`.
+It uses GitKraken's fixed identifier and sources its name and avatar from the root options `defaultProfile.name` and `defaultProfile.icon`.

 ::: info **About profile identifiers**